simslovcodes/golemio_kniznice/README.md

 ## Notes

 You don’t have to wait until the scheduled time – you can also manually trigger the workflow anytime from the **Actions** tab on GitHub by selecting the workflow and clicking **Run workflow**.

----

-📬 Questions or ideas for expansion?
-Feel free to open an issue!